Automattic/jetpack/projects/plugins/videopress/readme.txt

 This is just the start!

 We are working hard to bring more features and improvements to VideoPress.
-Let us know your thoughts and ideas
+Let us know your thoughts and ideas.